 This interest has been driven by a belief that more openness and more transparency will increase the benefits of scholarship to all of society.
-Openness helps in building trust and the ability to more rapidly share the results of scholarship globally may increase cooperation and the speed with which new knowledge can be put to use to find solutions to the most challenging problems facing humanity.
+Openness helps build trust, and the ability to more rapidly share the results of scholarship globally may increase cooperation and the speed with which new knowledge can be put to use to find solutions to the most challenging problems facing humanity.

 However, discussions concerning the desirability of any approach to open can run aground when the participants in the discussion don’t have a shared understanding of how the terms in the discussion are being defined.
 Globally, approaches to open may vary considerably, affected by economics, infrastructure, history and politics.